-This means that cell color is independent of cell value, so no matter what value will be in E3 the cell color will always be blue.
-You can call this as static formatting of the cell E3.
+This means that cell color is independent of cell value, so no matter what value is entered in E3, the cell color will always be blue.
+You can refer to this as static formatting of the cell E3.

 Now, what if you want to change the cell color based on cell value?
 Suppose, you want that color of cell E3 changes with the change of the value in it.
 Say, you want to color of cell E3 based on values as following.

 0 -10: You want the cell color to be Blue

 11-20: You want the cell color to be Red